 Any other places to buy?

 We can frequently offer investment property in Germany and can arrange mortgages on German property too.
-We have just launched a smart new development in Berlin, which also has good long-term potential.
+Please ask for information on current developments.

 A diversified portfolio